DalJoshThomas/DalJoshThomas/README.md

 - 📫 How to reach me **thomasjoshua06@gmail.com**

-- ⚡ Fun fact **I love to challenge myself and to learn, I am an animal lover especially cats and I love corny jokes**
+- ⚡ Fun fact **I love to challenging myself and learning from said challenges, I am also an animal lover especially cats and I love corny jokes**

 <h3 align="left">Connect with me:</h3>
 <p align="left">